memm74/bt2201-html_forms/README.md

 ### Overview

-Just like in last week's workshop you will add some content to a very basic html document.
+Just like in the previous task you will add some content to a very basic HTML document.
 This week we work with form elements.

 ### Editing